NTI-Gymnasieingenjor/frisorhemsida/documentation.md

 In this project we make use of two branches: `master` and `development`.
 This is so that we can push code to `development` without making any changes to the current GitLab Pages-website, aka `master`.
 If we are forced to push code for various reasons we can do it easily without risk of intervening with the current live webpage.

+### Run Validation

+#

+Both the HTML and CSS codes are validated through automatic tests.
+Tests can look on the code locally or online depending on what file you run.

+How to run a validation test:

+    - In "tests" located in the repository you can find four different validation tests

+    - Just execute one of the four files in your respective code environment to validate the code locally or online:

+        - "css_local_validation" tests the CSS code locally in the "public/css" folder with Selenium in chrome

+        - "css_online_validation" tests the CSS code online with Selenium in chrome

+        - "html_local_validation" tests the HTML code locally in the "public" folder with Selenium in chrome

+        - "html_online_validation" tests the HTML code online with Selenium in chrome

+    - All of these tests will give feedback in the terminal directly from the respective validators

+### Run tests

+#

+Tests are for checking if everything is on the page.
+(Right now we need to start them manually before we push)

+    How to start website tests with Selenium in Python:

+        - Install Python 3.8.5 (during installation check box Add Python to path, then reboot your system)

+        - If you want to test website locally from index.html (execute tests_local.py in your code environment)

+        - If you want to test website online from URL (execute tests_online.py in your code environment)

+        - The test passes when you get message "Code is working excellent" otherwise it will show error code with specific line

+    How to create website tests with Selenium in Python (method is same for local and online tests):

+        - Open tests folder in your code environment

+        - Create a variable named element

+        - If you want to find text on a website you can use " driver.find_element_by_xpath("//*[contains(text(), 'yourText')]") "

+        - If you want to find text/photos on a website you can use " driver.find_element_by_id('yourIdInHtml') " (remember to add id in respective html file)

+### Selenium

+#

+Extension for Python

+Selenium is a tool used to control websites with code.
+With the extension for Python we can use Python code to remotely access a website and do things such as clicks.
+This is great for things such as our automatic HTML Validator etc.

+Setup:

+    - Open the Command Prompt

+    - Type "pip install selenium"

+    - To use, type "from selenium import ..."

+    - See code comments for more information regarding the use of Selenium

 ### Live Server